I have wanted to write a post on racial relations for several weeks now.

 - Recognize that Blacks have become very sensitive to and perceptive of racism.
 Think twice about your approaches and actions.

 - Religious ‘so-called’ leaders, you disgust me.
 I gave you my trust when I was vulnerable.
 I feel betrayed in the name of God, by you.
 There is nothing more distasteful than religious deception and blasphemy.
-Though some are well-intentioned, collectively you are not passionate enough about one of man’s most vile deceptions, violating all categories of the cardinal sins.
+Though some have well-intention, collectively you are not passionate enough about one of man’s most vile deceptions, violating all categories of the cardinal sins.
 Where are you on human equality? …Especially those who support Trump and his divisive practices.
 Is it money that inhibits you from being true?

 - See racism as the diseased side of our One Body.
 Overall, our bodies and minds are loving.
 There is a part, however, that is hateful.
 Amplify Love to drown out and kill the Hate.